-- Status of critical habitat

-- Status of natural habitats and species of high conservation concern, implementation of related management controls

-- Success of seeding/translocation (If any)
+- Status of critical habitat - Status of natural habitats and species of high conservation concern, implementation of related management controls - Success of translocation (If any) Changes in populations of target fauna species to be identified through surveys.

 Management controls that are required to be developed based on monitoring results will be addressed within the scope of the BMP and BAPs.